System Maintenance occurs every Friday.

 5. Thermal and electrical modeling techniques needed to verify a package's performance well before tooling is committed will be described.

 7. Participants will see examples of package design rules that, when incorporated in design manuals, enable robust reliable package design.
-Participants will learn how to develop package design rules for their own products.
+Participants will also learn how to develop package design rules for their own products.

 8. Knowledge gained from the class will improve time-to-market for participants by helping them avoid costly qualification failures.